opendatapro/opendatapro.github.io/_posts/2015-11-04-csv-format.md

 # CSV as a format for your open data

-*Comma separated values* or CSV as been around for a very long time and is among the simplest of formats, after all the name says it all.
+*Comma separated values* or CSV has been around for a very long time and is among the simplest of formats, after all the name says it all.

 It’s simplicity makes it relatively compact in size and easy to [stream][3].
 These properties make CSV a convenient option for (transferring) large amounts of data.